-When I hear a story like this– which I do all the time—what I see is that this goal didn’t had much of a chance, because it didn’t have an engine.
+When I hear a story like this – which I do all the time – what I see is that this goal didn’t have much of a chance, because it didn’t have an engine.

-Working towards a goal involves, at its core, breaking and creating habits.
+Working toward a goal involves, at its core, breaking and creating habits.
 When something is a habit, it occurs to you.
 When something is not yet a habit, it’s doesn’t.
 That means that working on your goal isn’t going to occur on its own.
-Instead, you need to put an “engine” in place to keep you goal top of mine and drive your forward regularly.
+Instead, you need to put an “engine” in place to keep your goal top of mind and drive you forward regularly.

 There are a few engines that work really well, a few that tend to backfire, and one that I recommend the most because it gives you the most control and is the most satisfying.

 Engines That Often Backfire